keshavbansall/Bandit-230554/README.md

 -------------------------------------------------------------------------------------------------------------

 ### Bandit Level 12
-The password is in data.txt file encoded in rotation 13 format .
+The password is in data.txt file encoded in `ROT13` format .

 To decode the file we will use translate `tr` command to rotate all the letters .